Palestinian teen dies of wounds from Israel-Gaza border shooting: ministry - Journal du Cameroun

 The army has accused Hamas, the Islamist group that runs Gaza and has fought three wars with Israel since 2008, of seeking to use the protests as cover to carry out attacks.

-The protesters are calling for Palestinians to be allowed back to their historic homelands seized by Israel in 1948.
+Marchers are demanding the right to return to their homes seized by Israel in 1948.

+Israel says that would mean the end of the Jewish state, and accuses Gaza’s Islamist rulers Hamas of using the protests as a pretext for violence.

+The Israeli military said that at one point on Friday protesters had used “explosive devices, hand grenades and firebombs” as they attempted a mass breach of the border fence.